MouseBiteLabs/Super-Nintendo-Cartridges/Advanced Flash/README.md

   - If you are going to use the map swap feature, make sure game 1 is the LoROM game and game 2 is the HiROM game
 - After both games are programmed, set SW5 to "ENABLE"

+## Troubleshooting

+<a href="https://github.com/MouseBiteLabs/Super-Nintendo-Cartridges/wiki/Troubleshooting-Tips">Please check out the wiki pages for troubleshooting tips.</a>

 ## Bill of Materials (BOM)

 The component groups required for the build you want to make are detailed above.
 Note that the "optional" groups mostly only contain the switches, as you can manually set the switch position with a 0-ohm resistor (or, lack of a resistor).
 Remember, shorting the pads means the switch is ON, and keeping the pads depopulated means the switch is OFF.